Unholiness Can Be Fatal!

 - • What should be our biblical response to God’s call to holiness?

-- • #1 — we must have a desire to “cleanse ourselves” from all corruption, from all defilement of flesh and spirit.
+- • #1 — we must have a desire to “cleanse ourselves” from all corruption, from all defilement of flesh and spirit, from every hint of unholiness.
 Only you can make that decision.
 I urge you to do so.

 - • #3 — do this in the “fear of God,” remembering that “the Lord will judge His people [and] it is a dreadful thing to fall into the hands of the living God” (Hebrews 10:31).